rubenIzquierdo/basic_level_concepts/README.md

 12149144 12147226 bamboo.n#2 7
 ```

+The lines at the beginning starting with `#` store the particular parameters that were used to generate the BLC in the file.
 There are four fields per line.
 The first field is the synset identifier, the second field is the synset identifier of the BLC assigned.
 The third is a more friendly format for the BLC synset in field 2, and finally the last field is the number of synsets subsumed by this BLC.
 For instance, the synset 10725893 which corresponds to fishpole_bamboo.n#1 or phyllostachys_aurea.n#1 is assigned with the BLC synset 12147226
 which corresponds to bamboo.n#2 (the second sense of the lemma bamboo).
 This BLC subsumes 7 synsets.